arturdryomov/pages/content/posts/2018-10-21-reactive-state.md

     val getBooksProgress: Observable<Boolean>
     val getBooksFailure: Observable<Boolean>

-    fun createBook(book: Book): Single<Unit>
+    fun createBook(book: Book): Completable
 }
 ```

 The project hit the production!
 It works all right, but
-the very first customer had a complaint that the book was created wrong
+the very first customer has a complaint that the book the one created has a wrong name
 and there is no way to delete it.
 Sounds like creating a book,
 but [some would say it is the reverse](https://www.youtube.com/watch?v=2YTLtG4LMsM)...